 We gather together this week as a community of believers anticipating that the will of God be revealed to us.
-We are united by our common experience with a state of slavery-the endless cycle of addiction that we cannot break free of ourselves.
-It impacts us as individuals, and the effects of addiction and unhealthy attachment are felt by the family and community around us.
-"Knowing better" does not equate to "doing better" without the help of Divine Aid.
+We are united by our common experience with a state of slavery-the endless cycle of addiction that we did not cause and cannot control, but must find an effective solution in order to cope.
+It impacts us as individuals, and the effects of addictions, compulsions, and unhealthy attachments are felt by the family and community around us.
+Knowing better does not equate to doing better without the help of divine aid.

 Years of active addiction or constant exposure to a loved one caught up in this cycle of pain can cast doubt on the Lord directly transforming our lives.
 After time, we grow weary and begin to confuse our own incapacity for God's.
-At some point, we are confronted with the truth that mere human intervention has no power to change things at the root level, but the Word of God does.
-Jesus speak to our doubt in this week's gospel reading, concluding our six-week look at the 6th chapter of John's Gospel and the Bread of Life discourse.
-"Whoever eats my flesh and drinks my blood remains in me and I in him," we heard Jesus say to a large crowd that just witnessed him perform a miracle.
+At some point, we are confronted with the truth that no human power can relieve us of this condition and our solution must include God.
+Jesus speak to our doubt in this week's Gospel Reading, concluding our six-week look at the 6th chapter of John's Gospel and the Bread of Life discourse.
+"Whoever eats my flesh and drinks my blood remains in me and I in him," we hear Jesus say to a large crowd that just witnessed him perform a miracle.
 Many are willing to accept the fruits of His miraculous work, but not all are willing to conform to His will.

-Many of Jesus' disciples who were listening said,

-"This saying is hard; who can accept it?"

-Since Jesus knew that his disciples were

-murmuring about this,

-he said to them, "Does this shock you?

-What if you were to see the Son of Man

-ascending

-to where he was before?

-It is the spirit that gives life,

-while the flesh is of no avail.
+Many of Jesus' disciples who were listening said, "This saying is hard; who can accept it?"
+Since Jesus knew that his disciples were murmuring about this, he said to them, "Does this shock you?
+What if you were to see the Son of Man ascending to where he was before?
+It is the spirit that gives life, while the flesh is of no avail.

 It's not easy to comprehend the grace that will accompany us as we attempt to do the will of God.
 We must shed our status as individuals and claim membership in the Body of Christ.
-Taking on the identity of sons and daughters of God helps us accept and conform to His will, even when others abandon Him.
+Taking on the identity of daughters and sonsof God helps us accept and conform to His will, even when others abandon Him.
 The 6th chapter of John concludes: